codedance/silken/README.md

 Google Closure Templates does not provide a clear set of standards for organizing and structuring your project.
 For example it provides little guidance on managing namepsaces, shared resource, file naming conventions, caching and methods of integrating with existing tools.
-Skilen wraps Google Closure Templates in a nice consumable form.
+Silken wraps Google Closure Templates in a nice consumable form.

 Silken was initially developed to compliment the